 What is PTZ?

 PTZ is an abbreviation for Pan-Tilt-Zoom.
-It is a mechatronics solution which can adjust Camera orientation, Zoom and Focus parameters over a software or controller.
+It is a mechatronics solution that can adjust Camera orientation, Zoom and Focus parameters over software or controller.

-There are two main kind of PTZ solutions
+There are two main kinds of PTZ solutions

 - “Motorized Pan/Tilt heads” + “Zoom Device”

 Note: “Motorized pan/tilt heads” is not the same as the more advanced “Motion Control Rig” even if they can communicate with the same protocols.

 Motorized Pan/Tilt heads are a Pan+Tilt system that can be used with multiple Compatible Cameras.